remix-run/remix-website/data/posts/fog-of-war.md

 - **Route definition**: Aspects of the route used to match a URL - `path`, `index`, `children`
 - **Route implementation**: Aspects of a route needed to load data and render the UI (`loader`, `Component`, `ErrorBoundary`, etc.)

-In order to implement these above optimizations, Remix needs to know all of your route _definitions_ in the client so that it can match routes based on nothing more than an `<a href>`.
+In order to implement these above optimizations, Remix needs to know all of your route _definitions_ in the client so that it can match routes based on nothing more than a `<Link to>`.
 Once a link is clicked and routes are matched, Remix can issue data fetches and download the route _implementations_ in parallel.

-To do this, Remix ships a **Route Manifest** to the client that contains all of your route definitions plus a small amount of metadata, but not the actual route implementation.
-This manifest allows Remix to build a complete client-side route tree without including the underlying route _implementations_.
+To do this, Remix ships a **Route Manifest** to the client that contains all of your route definitions plus a small amount of metadata.
+This manifest allows Remix to build a client-side route tree without including the underlying route implementations.
 Those implementations are loaded via [route.lazy][route-lazy] when a route is navigated to.

-Over time, as the user navigates around - more and more route implementations are downloaded `via route.lazy` and the route tree becomes more and more complete.
+Over time, as the user navigates around - more and more route implementations are downloaded via `route.lazy` and the route tree becomes more and more complete.

 This approach works for most applications - since the manifest is pretty lightweight and compresses well since it's a repetitive key/value JSON structure.
 For example, the manifest for https://remix.run/ contains 50 routes, weighs 19.6Kb, but only sends 2.6Kb over the wire after compression.

 However, Remix doesn't only want to to provide good performance for small-to-medium sized applications - we want _large_ and _extremely large_ applications to be fast by default too!

 Thankfully, we love dog-fooding React Router and Remix on the myriad of applications at Shopify, both internal and public-facing.
 As we began rolling out Remix to https://www.shopify.com we realized _just how big_ that site is.
 When you take into account all of the routes and their internationalized URLs (i.e., `/pricing`, `/en/pricing`, `/es/precios` and many more) - the app had over 1300 routes!
 And because Remix doesn't have a good solution for URL aliasing (yet!), many of the route entries were duplicates pointing to the same route module - and thus duplicating the module information (it's path, it's other module `imports`, etc.).
 This resulted in a manifest that was over 10Mb uncompressed, and ~85Kb compressed.
-On slower devices, this could have a noticeable impact on page load times for the deice to decompress the JS module and then parsed/compiled/executed.
+On slower devices, this could have a noticeable impact on page load times for the device to decompress/parse/compile/execute the JS module.

 ## Fog of War

 At Remix, we're big fans of the Retro vibes of our younger years - from old school web development using HTML `<form>` elements and HTTP `POST` requests, to 90's music, to retro video games with [ever expanding maps][wikipedia-fog-of-war].
 These expanding game maps provided the inspiration for (at the very least) the name of our solution to this problem of ever-growing route manifests.

 A Remix route tree is not so different from a map in a video game.
 In a game, the map may be huge, but the player doesn't start with the ability to see the entire map.
 They start with only the initial portion of the map exposed.
 As they move around, more and more of the map loads in.

 Why can't the Remix manifest work this way?
 Why can't we just load only the matched initial routes on SSR and fill them in as the user navigates around?
 Well the simple answer is - we can and we did.
 Sort of.

 Prior to v1.0, Remix actually worked this way!
 Only the initial routes were included on SSR, and then when a link was clicked, we made a request to the server to get the new routes, and then we fetched the data and route modules for the new routes.
 This looked something like: